VLOOKUP for Text (Table of Contents)

-One of the basic criteria to work with VLOOKUP is “lookup” value should be same in result cell and also in the main data table, but sometimes even though lookup value looks same in either cell still we end up getting error value as #N/A!.
+One of the basic criteria to work with VLOOKUP is the “lookup” value should be the same in the result cell and also in the main data table, but sometimes even though lookup value looks the same in either cell still we end up getting error value as #N/A!.
 This is because the format of the vlookup value must be different in either cell.
-So in this article, we will show you how to work with text format of the Vlookup value.
+So in this article, we will show you how to work with the text format of the Vlookup value.

 Example of VLOOKUP for Text

 Below is an example of excel VLOOKUP for text.